ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-React 19 Actions killed my form library (and I’m not mad) - <a href="https://medium.com/@janardhanreddy.mabbu/typescript-patterns-i-wish-someone-had-shown-me-earlier-355a7427691c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Module Federation Is a Dead End for Next.js.
+Here’s the 2026 Migration Path. - <a href="https://medium.com/@yashnigam.p/module-federation-is-a-dead-end-for-next-js-heres-the-2026-migration-path-36090738cedb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janardhan Reddy Mabbu`**
+✍️ **posted by `Yash Nigam`**

-<blockquote>I have shipped roughly forty production React forms in my career.
-I have used Formik, react-hook-form, Final Form, my own homegrown state…
+<blockquote>The plugin everyone reached for is at end-of-life this year.
+The good news: the answer to “what now” finally exists — and it’s not the one…
 Continue reading on Medium »</blockquote>

 <h3>2.
-TypeScript patterns I wish someone had shown me earlier - <a href="https://medium.com/@janardhanreddy.mabbu/typescript-patterns-i-wish-someone-had-shown-me-earlier-bae5d2edb1e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Tutorial: Detect BPM and Musical Key from Songs - <a href="https://medium.com/@soundnet717/node-js-tutorial-detect-bpm-and-musical-key-from-songs-2c1bfbdd0acf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Janardhan Reddy Mabbu`**
+✍️ **posted by `SoundNet`**

-<blockquote>I’ve been writing TypeScript on the front end for about six years.
-The first three I thought I was good at it.
-The next three taught me I…
+<blockquote>Music applications are becoming increasingly intelligent.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to choose the right frontend architecture for scalable maintainable web applications guide - <a href="https://medium.com/@krishsurya1249/how-to-choose-the-right-frontend-architecture-for-scalable-maintainable-web-applications-guide-4f97dd575705?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Day “Docs Compiler” and “React” Became the Same Word - <a href="https://kanakkholwal.medium.com/the-day-docs-compiler-and-react-became-the-same-word-7c66bbed3f14?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishnakumar`**
+✍️ **posted by `Kanak Kholwal`**

-<blockquote>How to choose the right architecture for scalable, maintainable frontend development across modern web applications and team environments
+<blockquote>How a Svelte migration broke my documentation site, and the framework agnostic compiler I built because of it.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Development Services: Creating Faster, Smarter, and SEO-Ready Web Applications - <a href="https://microcosmworksllp.medium.com/next-js-development-services-creating-faster-smarter-and-seo-ready-web-applications-bfbe144b47ef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Frontend Mastery: Search, Filter & Pagination (Production Pattern) - <a href="https://medium.com/@nazmus-sakib/next-js-frontend-mastery-search-filter-pagination-production-pattern-d21615e9cc81?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Microcosm works`**
+✍️ **posted by `Nazmus Sakib `**

-<blockquote>A slow website doesn’t just frustrate users — it costs businesses customers, conversions, and search visibility.
+<blockquote>আজকের modern web application-এ Search, Filter এবং Pagination ছাড়া কোনো scalable system কল্পনা করা যায় না।
 Continue reading on Medium »</blockquote>

 <h3>5.
-When Google Search Console Could Not Fetch My Sitemap - <a href="https://medium.com/@jsxyzb32196/when-google-search-console-could-not-fetch-my-sitemap-09f92e8312eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js App Router vs Pages Router: After 6 Months in Production - <a href="https://javascript.plainenglish.io/next-js-app-router-vs-pages-router-6-months-in-cc804fe5d110?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmet Kaptan`**

+<blockquote>When Next.js 13 shipped the App Router, I was cautiously optimistic.
+The Pages Router had served us fine for years, but the new model…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Web Development Agencies Focused on Performance and Headless Architecture: 10 to Evaluate in 2026 - <a href="https://medium.com/@web-design-development-insider/web-development-agencies-focused-on-performance-and-headless-architecture-10-to-evaluate-in-2026-a95a0c7e8e1b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bob`**
+✍️ **posted by `Web design & development insider`**

-<blockquote>A debugging story about Cloudflare, Vercel, domain state, and an HTML sitemap fallback
+<blockquote>A practical, criteria-based look at agencies building fast, decoupled storefronts and content platforms with Next.js, Hydrogen, and…
 Continue reading on Medium »</blockquote>

-<h3>6.
-TechCirkle Engineering: React and Next.js Development Guide for Businesses - <a href="https://medium.com/@james.sanderson21092/techcirkle-engineering-react-and-next-js-development-guide-for-businesses-412419c0f00a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Create Forms Instantly with this New Shadcn AI Form Builder for React & Nextjs Projects - <a href="https://javascript.plainenglish.io/create-forms-instantly-with-this-new-shadcn-ai-form-builder-for-react-nextjs-projects-b30549464654?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sanjay Joshi`**

+<blockquote>Building forms in React usually involves repeating the same setup work: defining fields, setting up state management, and adding…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+How to build an App that Serves Multiple Subdomains with JavaScript (Next.js) - <a href="https://javascript.plainenglish.io/how-to-build-an-app-that-serves-multiple-subdomains-with-javascript-next-js-71636504c5e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Simon Ugorji`**

+<blockquote>If you’re building a multi-tenant SaaS platform, think project management tools, restaurant menu builders, or team workspaces, one of the…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>9.
+The Bug That Only Appeared When Users Closed Their Browser - <a href="https://medium.com/@mbozorgi604/the-bug-that-only-appeared-when-users-closed-their-browser-4996daab4f57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Audelqua`**

+<blockquote>How a missing cookie expiry silently logged out real users — and why I couldn’t reproduce it.
+Continue reading on Medium »</blockquote>

+<h3>10.
+About the Futility of Moats in the Age of Agentic AI. - <a href="https://medium.com/@gmdekkers/about-the-futility-of-moats-in-the-age-of-agentic-ai-87ff3e4c8c13?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Sanderson`**
+✍️ **posted by `Gerald Maria Dekkers`**

-<blockquote>How React and Next.js Help Build Scalable Web Applications
+<blockquote>What’s a word that describes an excessively expensive measure taken to defend one’s stake when it’s obvious that the context of that stake…
 Continue reading on Medium »</blockquote>

 <br/>